mightybyte/fake/README.md

 Original inspiration came from the production needs of [Formation](http://formation.ai/) (previously Takt).

-Providers and other details inspired by similar packages in [Python](https://github.com/joke2k/faker) and [Ruby](https://github.com/stympy/faker).
+Providers and other details were inspired by similar packages in [Python](https://github.com/joke2k/faker) and [Ruby](https://github.com/stympy/faker).